 Oakville, Ontario

 Activities like the annual Downtown Oakville Jazz Fest and the New Art Festival are central to Oakville’s reputation for arts and culture.
-The vibrant downtown sector flanks the shores of Lake Ontario, giving a touch of rural beauty to the heart of this urban city.
+The vibrant downtown sector flanks the shores of Lake Ontario, giving the heart of this urban city a touch of rural beauty.

 The tight-knit city has a neighborly feel that skews towards young professionals and families.
 Oakville’s only major drawback is its housing market.
 Housing prices are high, with the median average home sale at over $1.4 million.